1buran/ssh-run/README.md

 Use `-i` to specify a path of ssh private key.

 Use `-c` to specify a commnad which will be executed over ssh.

+Use `-f` to specify a path to file contains list of hosts (line by line).

 Use `-t` option to set timout of ssh connection, the format as golang [time.ParseDuration](https://pkg.go.dev/time#ParseDuration) expected e.g.: